kerojosh96/Josh-s-Data-Structures-Hand-Book/Array.md

 # Operations

-A \[widget\] supports the following operations:
+An array supports the following operations:

-* Accessing an array is O(1) because the location for the value is known the retrieval process is equal for every element in an array.
+* Accessing an array is O(1) because the location for the value is known, the retrieval process is equal for every element in an array.
 * Searching and inserting and deleting in an array is O(n) because iteration is needed to get to the desired location.

 # Use Cases

-An array is a very basic but versatile data structure that has many uses.
+An array is a very basic but a versatile data structure that has many uses.
 Typically, it used when storing sequential data and when indexing is useful.

 An array is not the best choice when sorting is needed or constant searching or frequent deletion and addition happen rapidly as this would not be efficient.